flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_01/instructions.md

 ScrollBehaviors are inherited by descendent `Scrollable`s.
 They inform a Scrollable's `ScrollPhysics` and apply decorations like `Scrollbar`s and `GlowingOverscrollIndicator`s.

 By default, ScrollBehaviors are dynamic and change depending on the current platform you may be running this codelab on, so we've added a custom ScrollBehavior to provide a consistent experience for everyone taking this codelab.

+## Where to next?

+Throughout this codelab, we'll build on this code.
+We'll convert our `SingleChildScrollView` to be a more efficient, lazy loading `ListView`.
+This will allow us to add more to our application and remain performant.

+We'll then dive a little deeper and transform our code to use slivers directly, and experiment with dynamic scrolling effects like floating app bars.
+Move on to the next step to begin!